WasmEdge/docs/docs/start/build-and-run/cli.md

 ### Dockerslim Examples

-Afer pulling the docker iamge successfully, you could use `wasmedge compile` and `wasmedge` to aot compile the wasm file and run the wasm app.
+After pulling the docker image successfully, you could use `wasmedge compile` and `wasmedge` to aot compile the wasm file and run the wasm app.

 ```bash
 $ docker pull wasmedge/slim:{{ wasmedge_version }}